 What makes the scene work so well is that Dani is being honest with her wants, while Christian is unable to articulate the truth: he didn’t tell her because he doesn’t want her to come.

-As you can see in the dialogue, each line from the characters have these two different intentions.
-Dani is trying to understand why Christian wouldn’t tell her, and Christian is trying to convince her that what he’s done isn’t weird so that he doesn’t have to say the truth.
+As you can see in the dialogue, each line from the characters has these two different intentions.
+Dani is trying to understand why Christian wouldn’t tell her, and Christian is trying to convince her that what he’s done isn’t weird, so that he doesn’t have to say the truth.

-For more on Aster's pastoral nightmare, we have a breakdown of the Midsommar ending and an analysis of the Midsommar screenplay.
+For more on Aster's pastoral nightmare, we have written further about the symbolism of Midsommar as well as an analysis of the screenplay.

 Aftersun follows Calum, a young father battling depression, and his daughter Sophie as they go on a vacation together.
 Throughout, Calum’s goal is clear: he wants to have fun quality time with Sophie.

 And yet, in this scene, he is withholding and cruel.
-The superficial conflict is external: his daughter wants him to sing and he doesn’t want to.
-But what makes the scene so emotionally charged is the internal conflict which is overtaking conflict.
+The superficial conflict is external: his daughter wants him to sing, and he doesn’t want to.
+But what makes the scene so emotionally charged is the internal conflict, which is overtaking the external conflict.

-He realizes he’s making his daughter miserable, but he can’t get out of his own head– which only heightens his self-hatred.
+He realizes he’s making his daughter miserable, but he can’t get out of his head, which only heightens his self-hatred.

 How to Write a Scene Setting